Where can I watch F1 in the UK?

 You may find that it’s more affordable to bundle your broadband and TV rather than paying for an add-on.
 Sky offers you the chance to take out fibre broadband, its sports and ultimate TV packages, plus Netflix and pay as you go calls via landline for £59 using its Sky Stream set top box.

-You can choose to go with EE and take out its Big Sport package, along with its Fibre 2 broadband service, including landline calls, but this will cost £79.99 a month.
+You can choose to go with EE and take out its Big Sport package, along with its Fibre 2 broadband service, including landline calls, but this will cost £72.99 to £77.99 per month on a 24-month contract.

-If you are an existing EE/BT customer, you can pay for a Big Sport package for £45 a month.
+If you are an existing EE/BT customer, you can pay for a Big Sport package for £51 a month on a 24 month contract.

 You can also watch F1 highlights and July’s British Grand Prix on Channel 4.